Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New commands `rbw block user` and `rbw unblock user` have been added to block or unblock a user connecting to Rainbow.

+- New commands `rbw create applcation` has been added to create a new third party application.

 ### Rainbow CLI 1.35 (Beta) - January 2018
 ---